October 4, 2023

 RR-Question-Mark New

-How Important are 80+ Ratings for PSUs?
+Are 80+ Ratings Important for PSUs?

 80+ efficiency ratings are quite important for power supplies because they indicate how well they can deal with intense workloads.
 However, they shouldn’t be looked at too hard, as PSUs with a lower 80+ rating can still operate efficiently enough to support your PC build.